 Spry Christmas Cookies is actually an old fashioned sugar cookie recipe that can be made anytime.

-When I was growing up, we didn't make sugar cookies by rolling them
+When I was growing up, we did not make sugar cookies by rolling them

-Then, we placed the balls on a baking pan, flattened the tops with a glass and baked them in a hot oven.
+We flattened the tops with a glass and baked them.

 When thoroughly cooled, store in an airtight container until ready to serve.